-Service es that our plan pays for What you must pay Ski illed nursing facility care (SNF) (continued) • Blood, including storage and administration The plan will pay for whole blood and packed red cells beginning with the fourth pint of blood you need.
+Services that our plan pays for What you must pay Skilled nursing facility care (SNF) (continued) Blood, including storage and administration The plan will pay for whole blood and packed red cells beginning with the fourth pint of blood you need.
 You must pay for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
-The plan will pay for all other parts of blood beginning with the first pint used. • Medical and surgical supplies given by nursing facilities • Lab tests given by nursing facilities • X-rays and other radiology services given by nursing facilities • Appliances, such as wheelchairs, usually given by nursing facilities • Physician/provider services you net u will usually get your care from network facilities.
-However, u may be able to get your care from a facility not in our twork.
-You can get care from the following places if they cept our plan's amounts for payment: • A nursing home or continuing care retirement community where you lived before you went to the hospital (as long as it provides nursing facility care) • A nursing facility where your spouse or domestic partner lives at the time you leave the hospital sup prior hospital stay is required.
-Includes disposable medical oplies.
-Plan provides additional days beyond what Medicare vers (unlimited).
+The plan will pay for all other parts of blood beginning with the first pint used.
+Medical and surgical supplies given by nursing facilities Lab tests given by nursing facilities X-rays and other radiology services given by nursing facilities Appliances, such as wheelchairs, usually given by nursing facilities Physician/provider services You will usually get your care from network facilities.
+However, you may be able to get your care from a facility not in our network.
+You can get care from the following places if they accept our plan's amounts for payment: A nursing home or continuing care retirement community where you lived before you went to the hospital (as long as it provides nursing facility care) A nursing facility where your spouse or domestic partner lives at the time you leave the hospital No prior hospital stay is required.
+Includes disposable medical supplies.
+Plan provides additional days beyond what Medicare covers (unlimited).

-vices that our plan pays for What you must pay Supervised exercise therapy (SET) \$0 The plan will pay for SET for members with symptomatic peripheral artery disease (PAD).
-The plan will pay for: Up to 36 sessions during a 12-week period if all SET requirements are met An additional 36 sessions over time if deemed medically necessary by a health care provider The SET program must be: 30 to 60-minute sessions of a therapeutic exercise- training program for PAD in members with leg cramping due to poor blood flow (claudication) In a hospital outpatient setting or in a physician's office Delivered by qualified personnel who make sure benefit exceeds harm and who are trained in exercise therapy for PAD Under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist trained in both basic and advanced life support techniques Urgently needed care \$0 Urgently needed care is care given to treat: • a non-emergency, or • a sudden medical illness, or • an injury, or a condition that needs care right away.
+Ser vices that our plan pays for What you must pay Supervised exercise therapy (SET) \$0 The plan will pay for SET for members with symptomatic peripheral artery disease (PAD).
+The plan will pay for: Up to 36 sessions during a 12-week period if all SET requirements are met An additional 36 sessions over time if deemed medically necessary by a health care provider The SET program must be: 30 to 60-minute sessions of a therapeutic exercise- training program for PAD in members with leg cramping due to poor blood flow (claudication) In a hospital outpatient setting or in a physician's office Delivered by qualified personnel who make sure benefit exceeds harm and who are trained in exercise therapy for PAD Under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist trained in both basic and advanced life support techniques

+Ser vices that our plan pays for What you must pay

+Urgently needed care \$0

+Urgently needed care is care given to treat:

+• a non-emergency, or

+a sudden medical illness, or

+• an injury, or

+a condition that needs care right away.

 If you require urgently needed care, you should first try to get it from a network provider.
-However, you can use out-of- network providers when you cannot get to a network provider.
+However, you can use out-of-network providers when you cannot get to a network provider (for example, when you are outside the plan's service area or during the weekend).

 Medical services performed out of the country are not covered.